SelmaKhelili/DashboardLaravel/README.md

 ```
 php artisan serve
 ```
-You will get a url like this http://127.0.0.1:8000/ so click on it to view your project Remember taht you can only view your routes so in this case add calendar/index to that URL to enter the view of the calendar
+You will get a url like that looks like this http://127.0.0.1:8000/ Click on the URL you see in your terminal to view your project Remember taht you can only view your routes so in this case add calendar/index to that URL to enter the view of the calendar

 ## Built With